Skip to main content

 Example: shared student house

-How long a guarantor agreement lasts depends on what the agreement says.
+This depends on what the guarantor agreement says.

-Your guarantor should make it clear if they only want to be your guarantor for a set amount of time.
+Your guarantor might only want to be your guarantor for a set amount of time.

-If the landlord agrees, it should be clearly set out in the guarantor agreement.
+If the landlord agrees, this should be set out in the guarantor agreement.

 Changes to the tenancy